dbcli/pgcli/docs/pages/full_screen_apps.rst

 1. The :class:`~prompt_toolkit.renderer.Renderer` calls the
    :meth:`~prompt_toolkit.layout.containers.Container.write_to_screen` method of a :class:`~prompt_toolkit.layout.containers.Container`.
-This is a request to paint the layout in a rectange of a certain size.
+This is a request to paint the layout in a rectangle of a certain size.
 It is then the :class:`~prompt_toolkit.layout.containers.Window` object that will request the :class:`~prompt_toolkit.layout.controls.UIControl` to create a :class:`~prompt_toolkit.layout.screen.Screen` instance, by calling